garrytrinder/dotnet-csharp-graphdocs/README.md

 ### 5. Start Dev Proxy

+- Open a command prompt and change the working directory to the project directory
-- Open a terminal, run `devproxy --config-file docuemntsapirc.json` to start Dev Proxy and simulate the custom API
+- Run `devproxy --config-file documentsapirc.json` to start Dev Proxy and simulate the custom API

 ### 6. Enable Graph connector